Dasharo/docs/docs/unified/novacustom/initial-deployment.md

         > power must be removed, including the internal battery).
 Be prepared
         > to disconnect the battery after updating the EC.

+        > Alternatively, you can boot up the laptop without the battery
+        > connected and power it from an AC adapter.
+Then, once the EC update
+        > is complete, disconnect the AC adapter to power off the laptop.

-        Run the following command, replacing [path] with the path to the EC firmware you want to flash, e.g. `novacustom_ns5x_adl_ec_v1.4.0.rom`
+        Run the following command, replacing `[path]` with the path to the EC firmware you want to flash, e.g. `novacustom_ns5x_adl_ec_v1.4.0.rom`

         ```bash